2010 Tonight Show conflict: Criticism of Leno

+Kimmel discussed the appearance during an interview with Marc Maron for the latter's podcast in 2012.
+Kimmel stated that he felt O'Brien was not given a proper chance, but that he was also motivated by his own history with Leno.
+According to Kimmel, Leno had some years prior been in serious discussions with ABC about the possibility of jumping ship from NBC.
+During this period, Leno initiated a friendship with Kimmel, wanting to ensure that they would be on good terms if the move was made, given that under that scenario, Leno would have taken Kimmel's time slot and become his lead-in.
+However, after Leno made the arrangement to remain at NBC, "those conversations were gone," according to Kimmel.
+Realizing that Leno's relationship with him had been artificial, Kimmel felt "worked over," reasoning that Leno was using the ABC discussions as a bargaining tactic to try to get his old job back.

 Neutrality of Jimmy Fallon

 The only late night host who remained neutral was Jimmy Fallon, calling O'Brien and Leno "two of my heroes and two of my friends".
 He later joked that, "There's been three hosts of Late Night: David Letterman, Conan O'Brien, and me.
 And if there's one thing I've learned from Dave and Conan, it's that hosting this show is a one-way ticket to not hosting The Tonight Show."
-Four years later, Fallon was selected to replace the retiring Leno as host of The Tonight Show in February 2014.
+Ironically, four years later, Fallon was selected to replace the retiring Leno as host of The Tonight Show in February 2014.

 Defense of Leno and criticism of O'Brien

 Speaking to The Hollywood Reporter, Jerry Seinfeld rebuffed the idea that NBC deserved blame and chastised O'Brien for pointing fingers:

 "What did the network do to him?"
 Seinfeld asked.
 "I don't think anyone's preventing people from watching Conan.
 Once they give you the cameras, it's on you.
 I can't blame NBC for having to move things around.
 I hope Conan stays, I think he's terrific.
 But there's no rules in show business, there's no [referees]."

+The irony of Seinfeld's stance was noted by at least one publication, as Seinfeld had itself weathered a rocky beginning thanks to the patience of NBC executive Rick Ludwin, the benefit of a strong lead-in (Cheers), and years to develop its audience as opposed to O'Brien's six months.